dougeby/IntuneDocs/intune/android-oem-configuration-overview.md

 -----------------

-To request a new OEMConfig app be on-boarded, email `IntuneOEMConfig@microsoft.com`.
+If an OEMConfig application exists for your device, but it isn’t in the table above, or isn't showing up in the Intune console, please email `IntuneOEMConfig@microsoft.com`.

 > [!NOTE]
 > OEMConfig apps must on-boarded by Intune before they can be configured with OEMConfig profiles.
+Once an app is supported, you don't need to contact Microsoft about setting it up in your tenant.
+Just follow the instructions on this page.

 ## Next steps